aspose-pdf/Aspose.PDF-Documentation/java/parsing/extract-text-from-pdf/extract-paragraph-from-pdf/_index.md

 ---
-title: Extract Paragraph from PDF C#
+title: Extract Paragraph from PDF using Java
-linktitle: Extract Paragraph from PDF
+linktitle: Extract Paragraph
 type: docs
 weight: 20
 url: /java/extract-paragraph-from-pdf/
 description: This article describes how to use ParagraphAbsorber - a special tool in Aspose.PDF to extract text from PDF documents.
-lastmod: "2021-01-13"
+lastmod: "2021-04-29"
+draft: true
 sitemap:
     changefreq: "weekly"
     priority: 0.7